What Do Episcopalians Believe?

 Our worship (or “liturgy”) varies in style and outward appearance, according to the needs and tastes of each local community in its own place and time.
 But the basic format and structure of our liturgy is the same everywhere you go, and has its roots in the earliest known Christian communities.
-Our Sunday services are not essentially different than those recorded in the Acts of the Apostles and continually offered by Christians for the last two thousand years.
+Our Sunday services are not essentially different from those recorded in the Acts of the Apostles and continually offered by Christians for the last two thousand years.

 Come and See

 Faith is not a set of words- it can’t be written down in some medieval manuscript or linked to from Facebook.
 Our faith is a living faith, and our church is a community, not an idea.
 The only way to know what Episcopalians believe is to come and see for yourself.
 We invite you to worship with us, pray with us, and sing with us at the table of the Lord.